sena-neuromorphic/llp-vo2-neuromorphic/README.md

 ## Notes

 The code was originally developed and tested in a Google Colab environment.
 Running it in Colab is recommended for faster and smoother execution.

+## Main Scripts

+The following scripts reproduce the results presented in the paper:

+- `Fig2and3_main_article.ipynb`
+  Reproduces Figures 2 and 3 from the main article, as well as Figures 1 and 2 from the Supplementary Information.

+- `figure_4_triangular_excitation_main_article.ipynb`
+  Reproduces Figure 4 from the main article (damped triangular excitation).
+Additional figures are also generated but are not included in the manuscript.

+- `figure_5_forc_main_article.ipynb`
+  Reproduces Figure 5 from the main article, including the FORC protocol and the corresponding hysteretic response.